Principles for Food Preservation in 2023

 Decreases food waste

-Maybe you’re like me and you grew wayyyy more produce than you could ever eat in one sitting. #plantmath is a real thing!
+Maybe youโ€™re like me and you grew wayyyy more produce than you could ever eat in one sitting.
+I’m looking at you, zucchini!
 Instead of letting the extra produce go to waste, preserve it so that you can eat it later!

 History of Food Preservation